The joint numerical range of three hermitian $4\times 4$ matrices: Separable numerical range

 Some applications in quantum physics rely of the notion of \emph{restricted numerical range}, in which the set of states $\cD_A$ is replaced with a specific subset \cite{GPM+10}.
 In the case of systems composed of two parts -- e.g., two qubits -- this subset might correspond to states which are in some sense classical, and the numerical range restricted to such states highlights the difference between classical and quantum behaviors of quantum systems.

 Let us start with the mathematical description of the physical scenario.
 If the physical operations and observable quantities of the first system are described by the set $\M_d$ of matrices of size d (forming a *-algebra on $\mathbb{C}^d$), and the operations and observables on the second subsystem by $\M_{d'}$ (analogously, a *-algebra on $\mathbb{C}^{d'}$), the total physical bipartite (two-party) system corresponds to the tensor product of algebras.
-For brevity, let us denote the set of density matrices of size $d$ by $\cD_d$; in the terms of \eqref{eq:setofdensmat}, $\cD_d=\cD_{\M_d}$.
-With this notation, the density matrices of the entire system can be denoted by $\cD_{d\times d'}$: they are positive semidefinite, unit trace operators of order $(d\cdot d')$.
+As in Section~\ref{sec:recap} above, we denote the set of density matrices of size $d$ by $\cD_d$.
+With this notation, the density matrices of the entire system can be denoted by $\cD_{d\times d'}$: they are positive semidefinite, unit trace matrices of order $d\cdot d'$.
 Here, we mostly concentrate on two-qubit systems, as this matches the topic of this paper: two qubits correspond to the state space $\cD_4$ needed in the definition of joint numerical ranges for matrices of size four.

 One of the most interesting features of such a description is that some states give rise to correlations that can not be explained by classical probability theory.
-In some sense, the "classical" nature of some states is captured by the fact that they can be decomposed into a convex sum of tensor products of one-subsystem states -- such states are called \emph{separable}:
+In some sense, the "classical" nature of some states is captured by the fact that they can be decomposed into a convex sum of tensor products of one-subsystem states -- such states are called \emph{separable} \cite{Horodeccy1996}:

 Here we study the \emph{separable states of two qubits} $\cD^{\mathrm{sep}}_{2\times 2}$, as this is a proper subset of $\cD_4$, projections of which are the main topic of this article.
-By analogy to the definition of joint numerical range (see \eqref{eq:JNR-A}), we define the \emph{separable numerical range}
+By analogy to the definition of joint numerical range (see \eqref{eq:JNR-A}), we define the \emph{separable numerical range} \cite{GPM+10}